Green Industrial Policy in the Age of Rare Metals (GRIP-ARM)

 This project is hosted by Erasmus University Rotterdam.

-The project team is led by Dr Jewellord Nem Singh, at the International Institute of Social Studies and affiliated research fellow at IIAS, who will supervise 1 postdoctoral researcher and 2 PhD researchers.
+The project team is led by Dr Jewellord Nem Singhan at the International Institute of Social Studies.
+He will supervise 1 postdoctoral researcher and 2 PhD researchers.
+He is also an associate research fellow at IIAS,